 Emerge's partners defy the conventional investor profile.

-"Education was our escape," says Newman, whose father was a truck driver.
+"Education was our escape"; says Newman, whose father was a truck

 "I'm the first in my family to attend university."

-Partners are immigrants, working-class kids and refugees, for whom education was the path to a better life.
+The partners are immigrants, working-class kids and refugees for whom education was the path to a better life.

 A unique venture partner community

 Emerge is a community-powered investor.
-Unlike other VCs, Emerge is supported by 100+ Venture Partners – operators who have built future of work and learning companies and providers, including the co-founders and CEOs of Udemy, Degreed, Trilogy, Beamery, Go1, Coursera, Busuu, Kahoot, Andela, Docebo and Springboard, as well as the CHROs and CLOs of Fortune500 companies such as Kraft Heinz, IBM, Boeing and McDonalds.
+Unlike other VCs, Emerge is supported by 100+ Venture Partners—operators who have built future-of-work and learning companies and providers.
+These include the co-founders and CEOs of Udemy, Degreed, Trilogy, Beamery, Go1, Coursera, Busuu, Kahoot, Andela, Docebo, and Springboard, as well as the CHROs and CLOs of Fortune 500 companies such as Kraft Heinz, IBM, Boeing, and McDonald's.

 Newman shared:

-"We don't mind you backing from the earlier stages.
-We want them to not worry about building at those initial Pre-Seed and Seed stages, and we don't invest in Series A because we've got so many relationships with series A people to help them raise their round."
+"We don't mind backing founders from the earlier stages.
+We want founders to not worry about investment at those initial Pre-Seed and Seed stages and just focus on building, and we don't invest in Series A because we've got so many relationships with series A people to help them raise their round."

-At Emergy, Venture Partners engage with portfolio companies throughout their entire lifecycle, focusing on accelerating their journey to product-market fit and Series A and beyond.
+At Emerge, Venture Partners engage with portfolio companies throughout their entire lifecycle, focusing on accelerating their journey to product-market fit and Series A and beyond.

-They inform Emerge's market research, source deals, support the diligence process, co-invest as angels, become advisors to companies, and even join their boards and become customers.
+They inform Emerge's market research, source deals, support the diligence process, co-invest as angels, become company advisors, and even join their boards and customers.

 More than half of the Venture Partner community is based in the US, powering Emerge's strategy to find the best founders in Europe and turbocharge their expansion into the US and global markets.